The Top Endurance Exercises

 Rope Skipping.
 While this may be seen as “old school,” one should not underestimate the value of jumping rope.
 Even today, boxers and mixed martial arts fighters swear by this time-tested (and fun!) practice.
 And unlike running, injuries to the knees and ankles from jumping rope are rare.
 Why?
 Because the balls of the feet, and not the heels, are absorbing most of the impact.

 Machines and Systems.
 Machines that simulate outdoor cycling, climbing stairs, and even skiing come into and go out of fashion all the time.
 Workouts such as TRX training are more recently on the scene, and offer a more holistic approach.
-TRX, or suspension training, involves elastic bands that the user manipulates and, using gravitational resistance, enable the person to exercise a variety of muscle groups.
+TRX, or suspension training, involves elastic bands or suspension straps, that the user manipulates and, using gravitational resistance, enable the person to exercise a variety of muscle groups.
 This training is said to be lower impact than many standard aerobic exercises and is said to cause fewer injuries.
-Visit this URL to learn more.

 So, no matter your exercise preference, it’s time to get out there and get in shape!